 Meyer lemon trees are easy to grow from seed.
 But you won’t find a package of lemon seed at the garden centre.
 Citrus seeds are only viable for a short time.
 You must plant your lemon seeds as soon as you harvest them from fresh organic lemons.

 If you are in Canada, choose organic citrus fruit from the grocery store.
 Nonorganic fruit may have been irradiated.
 Radiation damages the seed.
 Another fun seed to try and grow is a date tree, just make sure to take seeds from fresh dates.

-If you live in warmer climes where citrus grows, use seed from fruit from a tree growing in your neighborhood.
+If you live in warmer climes where citrus grows, use seed from fruit from a tree growing in your neighbourhood.
 This will be acclimatized to your growing conditions and give you the very best start.

 Fresh lemon seeds will germinate between 20C and 28C.
 I’ve had good success germinating citrus seeds indoors without additional heat.